ryan-mcclue/unsw/comp3411/ass2/ass2.md

 # python3 search.py --start "418E-7AD0-9C52-3FB6" --s "heuristic" --w 1.4 --id
 # [w= 1.4,id] Generated: 80627.
 Expanded: 37869.
 Length: 80.
 Cost: 80.
 2c.
-The greater value of `w`, the greater impact `g(n)` has on the function.
+For optimality, `h(n)` must not overestimate, i.e. be admissable.
+`w=1` equates to IDA\* search, which uses admissable heuristic.
+Therefore, it is optimal and returns the smallest path length.
-This means larger values of `w` make the function more greedy.
+As values of `w` increase, the greater extent `h(n)` overestimates.
-IDA\* will return optimal path length, i.e. the smallest.
-A greedy search is not optimal.
+Therefore, as `w` increases, optimality is reduced.
-This can be seen in all the path lengths being larger than IDA\*.
+This can be seen for successive values of `w` returning larger path lengths.

+Larger values of `w` make the function more greedy.
-By making a function more greedy, we are reducing the size of the decision space.
+By making a function more greedy, we are most likely reducing the size of the decision space.
-In other words, we are considering the impact a decision has on future decisions less and less.
-For this particular problem, `g(n)` can be seen to be a poor cost metric.
-This is evidenced by greater values of `w` yielding greater path lengths.
-As decisions are dictated more by `g(n)`, the amount of nodes expanded will change.
-In the table, the number of expanded nodes decreases till `w=1.4`.
+This equates to expanding less nodes.
-For this particular problem, this indicates that a certain level of greediness, i.e. localised decision making, will reduce number of expanded nodes.
+For this particular problem, a certain level of greediness will reduce number of expanded nodes.
+This is seen for searches up to `w=1.3`.
-If become too greedy however, `g(n)` will cause number of expanded nodes to increase.
+For `w=1.4`, number of expanded nodes begins to increase.
 In general, greedy is more memory friendly, but less optimal.